 One of the best ways to creatively showcase local ingredients is to incorporate them into a food item that’s already familiar, comfortable and well loved.
 Alaskans love their ice cream, and in recent years the dessert has become the perfect vessel to show off locally roasted coffee, locally brewed cider and locally grown products of all kinds.
-If you’re visiting Alaska and want to sample some of the Last Frontier’s favorite flavors, look no further than this classic frozen treat.
+If you’re visiting Alaska and want to sample some of the region’s favorite flavors, look no further than this classic frozen treat.

 At Wild Scoops in Anchorage, every flavor has a story.
 This ice cream operation does a fantastic job at featuring locally made ingredients in innovative and delicious ways.
 Some of our favorite hits here are the Tundra Queen, made with Alaska cranberries and white chocolate; the Yukon Gold created with Alaska Chip Company potato chips, homemade toffee and a fudge swirl; and Malted Milk and Cookies with the incredible chocolate chip cookies baked fresh daily at Fire Island Rustic Bakeshop.